openrails/openrails/Source/Documentation/Manual/options.rst

 Click on the *Add* button, and locate the desired installation.
 OR will automatically enter a proposed name in the *Name:* window that will appear in the *Installation set:* window on the main menu form.
-Modify the name if desired, then Click *Save* to add the new path and name to Open Rails.
-Then click *OK* to return to Open Rails.
+Modify the name if desired, then Click *OK* to add the new path and name to Open Rails.

 To remove an entry (note that this does not remove the installation itself!) select the entry in the window, and click *Delete*, then *OK*